mirror/processhacker/1.x/trunk/README.txt

  * Viewing, controlling and editing services
  * Viewing and closing network connections

-Process Hacker runs on both 32-bit and 64-bit Windows, but certain functionality is only available on 32-bit systems,
-including:

- * Bypassing rootkits and security software when accessing processes, threads, and other objects
- * Viewing kernel pool limits
- * Viewing hidden processes
- * Changing handle attributes
- * Viewing kernel-mode stack traces

-Process Hacker has an embedded help file (accessible through Hacker > Help).

 Process Hacker is brought to you by the Process Hacker team:
  * wj32 (Project Manager)
  * dmex (Developer)